Sourabhbhalke/Logo_watermarker/README.md

 # Logo_watermarker
-This repository will contain Colab/noteboo code for creating watermark on an image(for example , BMW logo)
+This repository will contain Colab/Jupyter notebook code for creating watermark on an image(for example , BMW logo)
 # BMW Logo Watermarker

 ## Overview